 Medical Student Electives

-The Medical Student Elective in HIV Psychiatry was established in 2004 by APIRE (a 501C3 subsidiary of the American Psychiatric Association) to provide an opportunity for 4th year medical students to participate in a month-long clinical or research elective in HIV psychiatry at one of several prominent universities across the country.
-This program was created to foster the participation of medical students (particularly from racial and ethnic minorities) in HIV-related care and research, and provide them with a means of obtaining essential HIV-related mental health training through an integrated approach to patient care.
+The Medical Student Elective in HIV Psychiatry was established in 2004 to provide an opportunity for fourth-year medical students to participate in a month-long clinical or research elective in HIV psychiatry at one of several prominent universities.
+This program was created to foster the participation of medical students (particularly racial and ethnic minorities) in HIV-related care and research and provide them with a means of obtaining essential HIV-related mental health training through an integrated approach to patient care.

-The heart of the program is in establishing a mentor relationship at one of several training sites, becoming involved with a cohort of medical students interested in HIV medicine/psychiatry, participating in an interactive didactic/experiential learning program, and moving students towards high achievement in the area of HIV-related mental health research or psychiatric services.
+The heart of the program is in establishing a mentor relationship at one of several training sites, becoming involved with a cohort of medical students interested in HIV medicine/psychiatry, participating in an interactive didactic/experiential learning program, and moving students toward high achievement in the area of HIV-related mental health research or psychiatric services.
 Mentors stay in touch with students over time, offering guidance as they progress in their careers.
 Students are selected through a competitive process and receive a stipend.
-Application and all materials must be received by March 31, 2014.
-If you are unable to view the application, you may download a Word version of the application here.
+The application process for the 2015 elective has been closed.

-The Office of HIV Psychiatry works with a network of qualified trainers located in 25 states, the District of Columbia, and Puerto Rico.
-Our faculty includes experts in a variety of psychiatric specialties who are well-versed on a number of topics, including HIV-1 associated dementia complex, HIV-associated neurocognitive disorders, asymptomatic neurocognitive impairment, mood disorders, severely mentally ill, sexual dysfunction, pain syndromes, psychopharmacology, dysmorphic syndrome, HIV–HCV co-infection, and triple diagnosis.
-Our staff will assist you in identifying the most appropriate trainer for your training needs.
+APA’s Office of HIV Psychiatry works with a network of qualified trainers located in 25 states, the District of Columbia, and Puerto Rico.
+Our faculty includes experts in a variety of psychiatric specialties who are well versed in a number of topics, including HIV-1 associated dementia complex, HIV-associated neurocognitive disorders, asymptomatic neurocognitive impairment, mood disorders, severely mentally ill, sexual dysfunction, pain syndromes, psychopharmacology, dysmorphic syndrome, HIV–Hepatitis C Virus co-infection, and triple diagnosis.
+Our staff will assist you in identifying the most appropriate trainer for your needs.

-If you wish to locate a trainer please contact our staff by sending an email to email@example.com.
+If you wish to locate a trainer, please email firstname.lastname@example.org.